alpheios-project/arethusa/README.md

 To set up a completely local environment run `grunt import` to import example data and explore it in a web-browser based file browser at [http://localhost:8081/browse](http://localhost:8081/browse).

+To build the docs, run `grunt ngdocs` and then load them in the browser at [http://localhost:8081/docs/#/api](http://localhost:8081/docs/#/api).

 ## Funders